 When fitted together, each portion of a dental implant replicates the structure of a natural tooth, providing the patient with stability and longevity unlike any other dental restoration available.
 The posts stimulate the jawbone to continue growing; without teeth, the bone can recede and become weakened.
 Implants also keep the remaining natural teeth stable by filling in gaps and providing support for the teeth that surround them.

-Dental implants are particularly appealing to both Pittsburgh patients and dental professionals because of the ease of care involved.
+Dental implants are particularly appealing because of the ease of care involved.
 They can be brushed and flossed like natural teeth and do not require removal like dentures or partials.
 Practicing good oral hygiene and staying regular on checkups with dentists means that dental implants can last a lifetime.